Sorin Moisă

-Ionel Sorin Moisa (born 1976) is an independent Romanian politician who served as a Member of the European Parliament (MEP) during the 2014-2019 legislature.
+Ionel Sorin Moisa (born 1976) is an independent Romanian politician who served as a Member of the European Parliament (MEP) during the 2014–2019 legislature.
 The Romanian press also floated his name as possible Prime Minister on several occasions.

 He was elected on the ticket of the Social Democratic Party (Romania) (PSD), but left that party to become an independent in November 2017, citing concerns that under the leadership of Liviu Dragnea the party was slipping towards nationalism and populism reminiscent of the communist era.
 In the European Parliament he was a member of the Socialists and Democrats (S&D) group until November 2017, when he joined the centre-right European People’s Party (EPP) as an independent following his resignation from the PSD.
 Moisa was selected twice, in 2016 and 2017, by Politico Europe, as one of the most influential 40 MEPs, ranking 31st each time.

-Before being elected to the European Parliament, he was Deputy Head of Cabinet of EU Agriculture Commissioner Dacian Ciolos (2010-2014), Political Advisor of the European Commission Delegation in Romania (2002-2006), and a journalist with the Monitorul network (1997-2002).
+Before being elected to the European Parliament, he was Deputy Head of Cabinet of EU Agriculture Commissioner Dacian Cioloș (2010–2014), Political Advisor of the European Commission Delegation in Romania (2002–2006), and a journalist with the Monitorul network (1997–2002).